-Sure, there are some variations, including booze, snack foods and even ice cream.
-Yet these items are the first to disappear from store shelves when the dreaded s-word is mentioned.
+Sure, there are some variations including booze, snack foods and even ice cream.
+Yet these items are the first to disappear from store shelves when the dreaded "snow" word is mentioned.

 According to AccuWeather.com, we might be able to thank a particular region for at least some of it.

-"It appears that New Englanders can take credit for the purchasing of milk and bread prior to the storm," the site reported.
+"It appears that New Englanders can take credit for the purchasing of milk and bread prior to the storm," the site reported on its site.

-In November 2014, Virginia Montanez set out to unravel the mystery for Pittsburgh magazine.
+In November 2014, writer Virginia Montanez set out to unravel the mystery for Pittsburgh Magazine.

 What she found was that during one of that city's worst snowstorms, which began on November 24, 1950, an article in a local newspapers referenced milk as "the one shortage that has hit all sections" and bread as being "doled out in some stores" because of a storm that ultimately brought almost 3 feet of snow.

 As for the toilet paper?
-Montanez had a theory about a reference to folks being advised to cooperate by "buying what they need."
+Montanez had a theory that a line in the story referring to folks being advised to make sure they cooperated by "buying what they need."

 "I don't know about you, but when I'm listing the things we NEED, if we're going to be snowed in for the next few days, toilet paper is damn sure going to be one of them," she wrote.

-The site rates storms from low to severe, and on Monday, its Twitter account sounded the alarm for its followers.
+The site rates storms from low to severe and on Sunday their Twitter account sounded the alarm for its followers.

-In 2013, comedian Vic DiBitetto released a video for his song "Bread & Milk," in which he poked fun at the tradition.
+In 2013 Comedian Vic DiBitetto released a YouTube of his song "Bread & Milk" in which he poked fun at the tradition.